A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

 \noi for any $K > 0$.

 In \cite{STz1, STz2}, Sun and Tzvetkov recently studied the following fractional NLS on $\T$:

-\noi in the defocusing case ($\s < 0$).
-They proved almost sure local well-posedness of \eqref{Q4} with respect to the Gaussian measure $\mu_\al$ in \eqref{gauss1} for $\al > \frac {31- \sqrt{233}}{28} \approx 0.562 \ ( \, > \frac 12)$, which in turn yielded almost sure global well-posedness with respect to the defocusing Gibbs measure (namely, $\rho_\al$ in~\eqref{Q3} without an $L^2$-cutoff) and invariance of the defocusing Gibbs measure.
-Since their local result also holds in the focusing case ($\s>0$), our construction of the focusing Gibbs measure $\rho_\al$ in \eqref{Q3} implies almost sure global well-posedness of \eqref{Q4} with respect to the focusing Gibbs measure $\rho_\al$ in~\eqref{Q3} and its invariance under the dynamics of \eqref{Q4} for the same range of $\al$.
+\noi in the defocusing case ($\ld < 0$).
+They proved almost sure local well-posedness of \eqref{Q4} with respect to the Gaussian measure $\mu_\al$ in \eqref{gauss1} for $\al > \frac {31- \sqrt{233}}{28} \approx 0.562 \ ( \, > \frac 12)$,\footnote{See also a recent preprint \cite{LW}, where the authors covered the range $\al > \frac 12$.} which in turn yielded almost sure global well-posedness with respect to the defocusing Gibbs measure (namely, $\rho_\al$ in~\eqref{Q3} without an $L^2$-cutoff) and invariance of the defocusing Gibbs measure.
+Since their local result also holds in the focusing case ($\ld>0$), our construction of the focusing Gibbs measure $\rho_\al$ in \eqref{Q3} implies almost sure global well-posedness of \eqref{Q4} with respect to the focusing Gibbs measure $\rho_\al$ in~\eqref{Q3} and its invariance under the dynamics of \eqref{Q4} for the same range of $\al$.

-\noi (iii) Theorem \ref{THM:1} and Part (ii) of this remark show that in the case of the focusing cubic nonlinearity, there is no bifurcation, depending on the value of $\s > 0$.
-Compare this with the situation in \cite{OOT, OOTolo}, where such a bifurcation\footnote{Namely, normalizability for small $\s > 0$ and non-normalizability for $\s \gg 1$.} was established in the critical case.
-It may be of interest to pursue the issue of a possible bifurcation for a higher order nonlinearity.
+\noi (iii) Theorem \ref{THM:1} and Part (ii) of this remark show that in the case of the focusing quartic interaction, there is no phase transition, depending on the value of $\ld > 0$.
+Compare this with the situation in \cite{OOT, OOTolo}, where such a phase transition (as described in Remark \ref{REM:phase}) was established in the critical case.
+It may be of interest to pursue the issue of a possible phase transition for a higher order focusing interaction, in the non-singular regime $\al > \frac d2$.

 \end{remark}